 The final year of the degree focuses on more independent performance projects, working in different sized groups and culminating in public-facing festivals of performance.
 Alongside these, you will develop research projects relating to your own particular interests, and the practical projects you have been involved in.
 You will also be supported in your broader development as a professional, alongside visits to arts organisations in the city and input from industry experts, as you progress towards graduation and onwards.

-In Year 1, students will be introduced to key concepts and strategies relating to the production of theatre, including performance styles and techniques, contemporary debates in the context of drama and the creative process, before developing their own staff-led performance project.
+In Year 1, you will be introduced to key concepts and strategies relating to the production of theatre, including performance styles and techniques, contemporary debates in the context of drama and the creative process, before developing your own staff-led performance project.

 This module will introduce you to key critical concepts and debates in drama, theatre and performance.
 You will learn about and debate these issues in the context of drama and contemporary performance.
 It will also introduce you to critical writing and thinking skills that are essential to both sustained academic research, university study, and to professional creative practice.